dgelsin/dgelsin.github.io/skillset.md

 permalink: /skillset/
 ---

-#### I have nearly a decade of "wet lab" skills and about half a decade of bioinformatic skills.
+#### I have nearly a decade of "wet lab" skills and half a decade of bioinformatic skills.
 Here are a variety that I have developed along the way:

 ### "Wet Lab" Techniques
 ⁙	PCR <br>